 The purpose of this library is to try to generalize many of the common concepts and components that you may find yourself writing when working on these type of projects, allowing you to focus especially on the logic of your program.

-As such, semeion defines two mayor components: the Environment data structure (the engine) and the Entity trait.
+defines two mayor components: the Environment

 The Environment

-The Environment is a data structure that models a 2D unbounded plane of any user-specified integer dimension (where its rectangle bounds wrap onto themselves).
+is a data structure that models a 2D unbounded plane of any

 The geometry is then divided into a set of square tiles, each of the same size, that represents the possible discrete locations where all the entities are located (some entities may transcend the concept of location and not be bound to a specific tile).

-The idea is to initialize the Environment with a set of entities that represent the initial population, to then let the engine move forward to the next generation until the simulation is over:
+represent the initial population, to then let the engine move forward to the

 use semeion::{Environment, Error, Size};